 - An RHS team member will complete a check-in call or email with residents during their time in isolation or quarantine.
 If a friend of family member is concerned about a student’s safety and needs an immediate check completed on the resident, they should contact MSU Police.

-- If a student is using separate isolation housing from their fall assignment:
+- If a student is using separate isolation housing from their spring assignment:

 - Students should pack clothing for two weeks, any needed electronics, their academic supplies (books, school supplies, etc.), insurance and ID cards, and any specific medications or toiletries they need beyond the basics we provide.